 Follow the instructions and Facebook will send you an email with a link allowing you to download a copy of your personal archive.

-Remaining within the Settings menu, click Security from the left-hand side.
-Look for ‘Deactivate your account’ and click Edit.
+Remaining within the General menu, click Manage account.
+Look for ‘Deactivate your account’ at the bottom and click Deactivate your account.

-Launch Messenger on your phone and you’ll need to log in again using your Facebook email and password.
+Launch Messenger on your phone and you’ll be able to keep using it as normal

 This means you can keep using Messenger to chat to your Facebook friends, but you don’t have to use Facebook.